clauswilke/clauswilke.github.io.old/_posts/2015-08-26-avoiding-the-official-style.md

 - to stir
 - to prepare

-Yet none of these verbs actually occurred in their active form.
-Instead they occurred as participles or gerunds, that is, in the form of adjectives or nouns.
+Yet none of these verbs actually occur in their active form in the example sentence.
+Instead they occur as participles or gerunds, that is, in the form of adjectives or nouns.

 Let's consider a second example: